data-edu/data-science-in-education/_book/06-wt-multilevel-models-1.md

 ### Data source #2: Log-trace data

 *Log-trace data* is data generated from our interactions with digital technologies, such as archived data from social media postings (see Chapter XXX and XXX).
-In education, an increasingly common source of log-trace data is that generated from interactions with learning management systems and other digital tools (Lazer et al., 2009; Salganik, 2018; Welser, Smith, Fisher, & Gleave, 2008).
+In education, an increasingly common source of log-trace data is that generated from interactions with learning management systems and other digital tools [@siemens2012].
 The data for this walk-through is a *summary of* log-trace data, namely, the number of minutes students spent on the course.
 Thus, while this data is rich, you can imagine even more complex sources of log-trace data (i.e. timestamps associated with when students started and stopped accessing the course!).

 ### Data source #3: Achievement-related and gradebook data